 Before moving to Washington, Sophia litigated at the First Amendment Project in Oakland, California, where she defended an environmental activist against a frivolous lawsuit and a video journalist against a federal subpoena seeking his unpublished footage; she also counseled clients on how to obtain greater access to public records and public meetings.

 Sophia was an adjunct professor of media law for nearly four years, teaching Washington-area undergraduate communication and journalism students.
 She is a graduate of Santa Clara University and University of California, Hastings College of the Law.
-She is proud to call San Diego her hometown.
+She is proud to be a native Californian.

-Keri is the Operations Assistant at EFF.
+Keri is the Administrative Support Coordinator at EFF.
 Her goal in life is to become an eccentric old lady when she grows up.
 She believes that just like bacon, anything goes with combat boots.
-When she is not working, she enjoys taking spin classes, watching independent film, writing haiku and playing fetch with her cat.
+When she is not working, she enjoys yoga, taking spin classes, watching independent film, writing haiku and playing fetch with her cat.
 Keri loves anything that is pink and sparkly and squeals like a six year old when she sees a puppy.
 She is known to wear party dresses, flowers in her hair and yes, combat boots.
-Keri attended the California State University at Chico where she studied both Psychology and English.

-Andrew is a staff attorney on the Electronic Frontier Foundation’s civil liberties team.
+Andrew is a senior staff attorney on the Electronic Frontier Foundation’s civil liberties team.
 He focuses on EFF’s national security and privacy docket, as well as the Coders' Rights Project.
 While in law school, Andrew worked at the Berkman Center for Internet and Society, the American Civil Liberties Union’s Speech, Privacy, and Technology Project, and the Center for Democracy and Technology.
 He received his undergraduate and law degrees from Harvard University and an M.F.A. in creative writing from New York University.
 His interests include Boggle and donuts.

 As EFF's Art Director, Hugh D'Andrade helps craft EFF's image by designing our websites, t-shirts, stickers, white papers, as well as the murals that grace our stairwell.
 Hugh has worked with EFF in various capacities since 2007, and is the artist behind some of EFF's most iconic images.
 All the work Hugh does for EFF is CC-licensed and can be downloaded, re-used and re-mixed from the EFF Flickr page.
 When Hugh isn't working for EFF, he creates illustrations for young adult novels, rock posters, magazines, and the occasional gallery wall.
 You can see more of his work on his personal website.